 - Choosing "good" fats over "bad" ones.
 The type of fat may be more important than the quantity.
 Monounsaturated (olive, peanut, and canola oils, avocados, and nuts) and omega-3 polyunsaturated (fish, flaxseed oil, and walnuts) fats are the best types of fats.
 Avoid unhealthy saturated fats (red meat and butter) and trans fats (hydrogenated fats found in snack foods, fried foods, and commercially baked goods).

 - Choose protein sources that are low in saturated fat.
 Fish, poultry, legumes, and soy are better protein choices than red meat.
-Try to eat fatty fish (salmon and tuna), which are high in omega-3 fatty acids, at least twice a week.
+Try to eat fatty fish, such as salmon and tuna, which are high in omega-3 fatty acids, at least twice a week.

 - Limit intake of sugar-sweetened beverages, including those that contain high fructose corn syrup or sucrose.
 They are bad for your waistline and your heart.